ccosnett/prism_simulator/README.md

 The mimimum deviation angle occurs when the internal reflections form a (low energy?) symmetrical arrangement.

-When the inner ray is parallel with the base of the prism the system undergoes a unique state of symmetry and the internal reflections merge with the transmitted ray.

 This mathematica program was made to help me and my lab partner understand this phenomenon.